premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 - Testing
 - Deployment and Maintenance

-We can say `Software Testing Life Cycle` is a part of the `Software Development Life Cycle`, and represents testing activities held within it.
+We can say the `Software Testing Life Cycle` is a part of the `Software Development Life Cycle` and represents testing activities held within it.

-STLC defines a series of activities performed during testing to ensure the quality of the software with below phases:
+STLC defines a series of activities performed during testing to ensure the quality of the software with the below phases:
 - Requirement Analysis
 - Test Planning
 - Test Case Development